*Updated February 25, 2019

 Your scaled score is derived from your raw score, which is just the grade you receive based on the amount of questions you answer correctly or incorrectly.

-The maximum raw score for each section is just the total number of questions that you answer correctly.
+The maximum raw score for each section is just the total number of questions that you answered correctly.
 You receive one point for each question answered correctly and receive zero points for each question answered either incorrectly or left blank.The maximum raw scores for each section are: English (75), Math (60), Reading (40) and Science (40).

 Your raw score for each section is then converted into a scaled score based on this chart.
 The reason for doing this is so that scores remain consistent across testing dates, ensuring that no one test is harder than another.
 Each section is weighted equally, so even though the English section has the most questions, it doesn’t affect your overall score any more than the other sections do.